Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 #### Fedora

-To install Zettlr or Fedora or Red Hat derivatives, download the `rpm`-package from our [download page](https://www.zettlr.com/download) and execute the file.
+To install Zettlr on Fedora or Red Hat derivatives, download the `rpm`-package from our [download page](https://www.zettlr.com/download) and execute the file.

 #### Arch Linux